-On the day when the project is being minted, that is, when it is released for sale at the purchase price, the images are still not visible.
+On the day when the project is being minted, that is, when it is released for sale at the purchase price, the images (NFTs with traits) are still not visible.
 When going to the collection page on OpenSea, all the images look like this:

-This means that people do not see what they are buying on the day the collection is minted.
+This means that people do not see (or know) what they are buying (or have bought) on the minting day.
 You are literally buying a “cat in a bag,” as if you bought an image packed in a bag.
 The artist then announces the day when these “bags” will be opened, and that moment is called the reveal.

 Only on that day forward you will be able to see what kind of character you got, what features it has, and how rare it is.
 This is usually in a week after the mint.
-During that time, you CAN trade and resell these tokens representing undiscovered images, because there are sometimes people who will pay three times as much as you, even if they don’t know what’s inside – simply because they believe in the artist and the project.
+During that time, you CAN trade and resell these tokens representing undiscovered images, because there are sometimes people who will pay three times as much as you, even if they don’t know what’s inside – simply because the collection is oversold and they believe in the artist and the project.